Intro-CS-App-Dev-and-Deploy/App-Development/Drawing Program/README.md

 ---

 Case Study: for drawing program but also applies to music program
-- layout: virutal paper, buttons
+- layout: virtual paper, buttons
 - functions and behaviours for buttons & tools
 - overall workflow describing what a user has to do to interact with virtual paper